Nikitakandwal/Kai/README.md

 4. Usage
    - Open the app.
    - Enter a text prompt in the input field.
-   - Press the "Generate Image" button.
+   - Press the "Generate" button.
    - The generated image will be displayed.

 ## Screenshots